flybywiresim/docs/docs/index.md

 ## A32NX GitHub and Support

-Below you can find links to our GitHub and Discord where we provide support, accept bug/feature requests, and host the source code to the A32NX mod.
+Below you can find links to our GitHub and Discord where we provide support, accept bug/feature requests, and host the source code to the A32NX add-on.

-If you need support or are interested in contributing to the mod please use the links below.
+If you need support or are interested in contributing to the FlyByWire Project please use the links below.

 [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire){target=new}